dart-lang/site-www/src/_guides/language/language-tour.md

   in the beginning of the declaration
   (of which there must be at least one).

-Here is an example which declares an enhanced enum with multiple instances, instance variables, a getter, and an implemented interface:
+Here is an example that declares an enhanced enum with multiple instances, instance variables, a getter, and an implemented interface: